-The following table shows the applicable number of restricted stock units and weighted-average grant date fair value for restricted stock units granted, vested and released, withheld for taxes, and forfeited during the fiscal year ended June 30, 2012 and restricted stock units outstanding as of June 30, 2012 and 2011:
+The following table shows the applicable number of restricted stock units and weighted-average grant date fair value for restricted stock units granted, vested and released, withheld for taxes, and forfeited during the fiscal year ended June 30, 2013 and restricted stock units outstanding as of June 30, 2013 and 2012:

-V Veighted-Average

-Shares Grant Date

-Restricted Stock Units (In thousands) (1) Fair Value
+Restricted Stock Units Shares (In thousands) (1) Weighted-Average Grant Date Fair Value

-Outstanding restricted stock units as of June 30, 2011 6,540 \$ 33.56
+Outstanding restricted stock units as of June 30, 2012 6,418 \$ 29.49

-Granted(2) 2,303 \$ 36.63
+Granted (2) 1,055 \$ 47.71

-Vested and released (1,421) \$ 39.69
+Vested and released (1,248) \$ 25.15

-Withheld for taxes (722) \$ 39.71
+Withheld for taxes (592) \$ 25.15

-Forfeited (282) \$ 32.54
+Forfeited (259) \$ 32.82

-Outstanding restricted stock units as of June 30, 2012(2) 6,418 \$ 32.66
+Outstanding restricted stock units as of June 30, 2013 2)(3) 5,374 \$ 34.39

 - (1) Share numbers reflect actual shares subject to awarded restricted stock units.
-Under the terms of the 2004 Plan, each of the share numbers presented in this column is multiplied by 1.8 to calculate the impact on the share reserve under the 2004 Plan. - (2) Includes 0.2 million restricted stock units granted to senior management during the fiscal year endedJune 30, 2012 with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
-As of June 30, 2012, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
-Therefore, this line item includes all such performance-based restricted stock units, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based and service-based criteria are fully satisfied.
+Under the terms of the 2004 Plan, each of the share numbers presented in this column is multiplied by 1.8 to calculate the impact on the share reserve under the 2004 Plan. - (2) Includes 0.3 million restricted stock units granted to senior management during the fiscal year endedJune 30, 2013 with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
+As of June 30, 2013, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
+Therefore, this line item includes all such performance-based restricted stock units, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based criteria are achieved at their maximum and all applicable service-based criteria are fully satisfied. - (3) Includes 0.2 million restricted stock units granted to senior management during the fiscal year endedJune 30, 2012 with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
+As of June 30, 2013, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
+Therefore, this line item includes all such performance-based restricted stock units, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based criteria are achieved at their maximum and all applicable service-based criteria are fully satisfied.